 The Most Expensive States

-Hawaii continues to lead the nation as the most expensive state for burials, with an average total cost of $13,435.
+Hawaii is consistently among the most expensive states for burials, with an estimated average total cost in the $13,000s.
 This is largely driven by the extreme scarcity of available land on the islands.
-Massachusetts and New York follow closely, where urban density in cities like Boston and New York City can push a single cemetery plot alone into the $10,000–$30,000 range.
+Massachusetts and New York are also typically high-cost, where urban density in cities like Boston and New York City can push a single cemetery plot alone into the $10,000โ$30,000 range.
+Other commonly cited higher-cost states include Minnesota and Connecticut, where estimated totals often fall in the high-$9,000 range.

 The Most Affordable States

 The South and Midwest generally offer the most affordable options.
-Mississippi remains the least expensive state with an average cost of $6,144.
+Mississippi is frequently cited as one of the least expensive states, with estimated averages in the low-$6,000s.
 These regions benefit from lower land costs and lower operational overhead for funeral homes.
+Wyoming, Arkansas, and Oklahoma are also typically toward the lower end, with estimated totals in the low-to-mid $6,000s.

 Understanding the Cemetery Plot Cost US Factors